CONTENTS

 Unit 2 - pp. 33-71 (Colonial Foundations - 2)

 How is it that the Virginia and New England settlements represented this same moral division?
 How does Western society in general differ from the other major moral codes of the world ... such as the Hindu and Buddhist variety?
 What role did ancient Jewish, Greek and Roman society play in the development of the Western social order?
 How did Jesus bring a very different understanding to life ... and its general purpose?
-What happened to Jesus's Christian legacy when it stop being persecuted and finally became accepted - even "Romanized" - by Roman authorities?
+What happened to Jesus's Christian legacy when it stopped being persecuted and finally became accepted – even "Romanized" – by Roman authorities?
 How did a rising urban (city) society change the very character of the West's "medieval" social order?
-Why was Protestantism considered to be such a danger to Christian Europe in the 1500s and 1600s?
+How was it that Calvin took the Protestant Reformation of the 1500s even more deeply into social-moral reform than had Luther?
+Why was such Protestantism considered by many to be a grave danger to Christian Europe?
 What was it that the "Puritans" were attempting to achieve in terms of social reform in England?
+How was "natural philosophy" (modern science) born out of a desire to be more "reasonable" about life ... and its (supposedly) rather mechanical dynamics?

-Why did English "Separatists" come to New England as "Pilgrims'?
+Why did English "Separatists" come to New England as "Pilgrims"?
 Why did thousands of English Puritans soon join them in this venture?
+Why was Winthrop so very vital to the success of this critical venture?
 In what ways was New England so very different from Virginia?
-How did New England have its own distinct challenges to its survival and development?
+How did New England have its own distinct challenges facing its survival and development ... especially in the realm of human egos?
+What was the nature of the relations between the English settlers and the Indians?

 Unit 3 - pp. 72-105 (Maturity)